Volume growth of submanifolds and the Cheeger Isoperimetric Constant: Preliminaires

-However, it is easy to see that $\eta_w(r)=\frac{2re^{r^2}+1}{e^{r^2}+r-1}$ is an increasing function from a given value $r_0 >0$, and hence, doesn't satisfies second inequality in (\ref{eqBalB}) and thence, it is not $w$-balanced from above.
+However, it is easy to see that $\eta_w(r)=\frac{2re^{r^2}+1}{e^{r^2}+r-1}$ is an increasing function from a given value $r_0 >0$ and, hence, does not satisfy second inequality in (\ref{eqBalB}) and is therefore not $w$-balanced from above.

-\item Let $\kam=M^m_{w_b}$, ($b \leq 0$), the Euclidean or the Hyperbolic space, with warping function $w_b(r)$.
+\item Let $\kam=M^m_{w_b}$, ($b \leq 0$), be the Euclidean or Hyperbolic space, with warping function $w_b(r)$.
 Let us consider $h(r)=0 \,\,\,\forall r$.
-In this context, these spaces are isoperimetric spaces with themselves as intermediary spaces, and satisfies both balance conditions given in definitions \ref{defBalCond1} and \ref{defBalCond2}, (see \cite{MP2}).\\
+In this context, these spaces are isoperimetric spaces with themselves as intermediary spaces, and satisfy both balance conditions given in definitions \ref{defBalCond1} and \ref{defBalCond2} (see \cite{MP2}).\\

 \end{enumerate} \end{examples}